 In the late afternoon there were a few other people at the aqueduct park, occasionally someone would pass on a bicycle, or we would step around a young couple who thought they had found a private place behind some tall grass.
 But for the most part, we just felt free.
 We were free to talk out loud without worrying if someone was listening to us.
 We were free to let Lisa down to touch and smell the wildflowers without worrying about whether someone would trip over her, or whether she was going to ruin someones carefully landscaped garden.

 And of course, in the background, that enormous aqueduct was the backdrop that tied everything together.
 It’s true that there are plenty of ruins and artifacts scattered throughout the city.
 But that old cliche – “it felt like we had traveled back in time” – always rang a little hollow when we were surrounded by a thousand tourists with their selfie sticks, following a tour guide’s flag.
+Photographing the colosseum and the Roman Forum, gave us perspective on our place in time, but we still felt very much in the present.
 More than any other place we traveled to in Rome, the Aqueduct Park felt like it might not have changed that much.

 Actually, our visit to the park almost felt like a great big metaphor.
 It was a drink of water that our family needed to refresh our sense of wellness.
 It was a break from the grind that our travel photography sometimes becomes.
 We got our photos, but at our own pace and with a sense of absolute freedom that we just don’t get when we’re struggling to stay ahead of the tours.
 We played, we picnicked and we even enjoyed some casual conversation.
 No one around us was pushing, yelling, or sightseeing, and we couldn’t even see a car.

--Take the metro to the Subagusto station.
+You can enter the Aqueduct Park from anywhere on Via Lemonia (Google Maps).
+To get there, take the metro to the Subagusto station (Google Maps) and just head Southwest.
 It’s the closest to the part of the park you are probably interested in (the part with the big aqueduct ruins).
 Here is the Rome metro map.

 While we were there, Dannie couldn’t help but reflect on how much better she felt there.
 She determined that once we’re ready to settle back down she wants to make sure we live next to a park like this instead of the heart of a city (but not too far from the city of course).
 As we made our way home, she was fantasizing about playing in the park with Lisa every afternoon, playing hide and seek by the ruins while I went for a jog or did some writing.
-As I sit here at the computer in our little Airbnb apartment, trying to block out the sounds of an attention hungry toddler, I have to admit, I think she might be on to something.
+Later that night as I sat in our little Airbnb apartment, trying to block out the sounds of an attention hungry toddler, I had to admit, I thought she might be on to something.